 Never in the history of mixed martial arts has there ever been concurrent brother-and-sister world champions from a major organization.
-That all changed earlier this year when Mililani, Hawaii’s Christian Lee joined older sister, ONE Women’s Atomweight World Champion Angela Lee, in becoming a world champion.

 The 21-year-old athlete of Singaporean and Korean descent stunned fans when he lifted the ONE Lightweight World Championship from Japanese legend Shinya Aoki last May.
 Lee is at least 15 years Aoki’s junior, but age mattered very little in a battle between two highly-skilled warriors.